-Empowering & Equipping Persons for Ministry (PM 310) explores the skills and procedures involved in empowering and equipping lay people in the church community.
-2 credit hours Alternate years, spring
+Empowering & Equipping Persons for Ministry (PM 310) explores the skills and procedures involved in empowering and equipping lay people to identify, develop, and be deployed according to their Godgiven gifts and passions in effective ministry in the church and in the community.
+2 credit hours

-Pastoral Ministry (PM 400) studies the work of the pastor, except that which is immediately related to the preparation and delivery of Many practical areas of church sermons. ministry are explored in which students learn through demonstration and practice.
-3 credit hours Annually, fall
+Pastoral Ministry (PM 400) studies the real life work and responsibilities of the pastor, except that which is immediately related to the preparation and delivery of sermons.
+Many practical areas of pastoral ministry are explored through lecture, demonstration, practice, and multiple visits to leading edge churches.

 Church Management (PM 402) seeks to develop an understanding of the practicalities of administration in the local church.
-Consideration is given to the specific responsibilities of the pastor, various local church officers, the general constituency, and the structure typically found in healthy churches.
-This course also includes an introduction to parliamentary procedures, conflict management, and legalities, especially as they relate to church administration.
+Consideration is given to the specific responsibilities of the pastor, boards, committees, and congregation, and the structures typically found in healthy, vibrant churches.
+This course also includes an introduction to parliamentary procedures, conflict management, church finances and legalities, especially as they relate to church administration.

 Pastoral Counselling (PSPM 405) introduces counselling to the Christian worker.
 It treats ways to help people concerning their emotional and/or psychological needs.
 It deals with the basic techniques of an effective, caring program and how to use those techniques professionally from a Christian perspective.
 Prerequisite: General Psychology, or be a mature student.
-3 credit hours Annually, spring